 You may not become Poet Laureate, but you’ll be proud to share it with your friends and perhaps some random people.

 First, find a quiet place where you can think and you won’t feel self-conscious.
-Bring along a notebook and a pen, of course.
+And of course, bring along a notebook and a pen.

 Sit quietly in a comfortable position and close your eyes.
 Let your thoughts swirl around for 15 seconds or so, then allow your mind to settle on one word.
 I don’t care how silly or bizarre or ordinary the word sounds, just write that word down.

 Now, here’s where things get fun.
 If your word is an idea, object or animal, imagine it as a person.
-If your word is a person, imagine them as an object.
+If your word is a person, imagine him or her as an object.

 Here’s where you can allow your creativity to take over.
 You can write a short haiku or you can go on for a dozen stanzas.
 You can rhyme or not.
 I think the most beautiful poems are not forced rhyme.